airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/go-high-level-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Go High Level Integration with m1Bot
+# Go High Level Integration with tropitech

 ## Use Case

-This integration facilitates the transmission of lead details such as Name, Email, and Phone from your m1Bot platform to the Go High Level CRM.
+This integration facilitates the transmission of lead details such as Name, Email, and Phone from your tropitech platform to the Go High Level CRM.

 ## Pre-requisite